jeffreykegler/old_kollos/notes/misc/strand.md

 Each of these will keep
 locations in its own terms,
 and these terms will be different.
-Locations in the prefix strand will be absolute, and may be represented as `Loc(0, forw-loc)` or simply `forw-loc`.
+Locations in the prefix bocage will be absolute, and may be represented as `Loc(0, forw-loc)` or simply `forw-loc`.
 Locations in the suffix parse will be